 To read more about these dolls click here.

-Isabella is by far my favorite Carpatina doll.
+Willow is by far my favorite Carpatina doll.
 It is really too bad that she is retired now.
 Her hair is Ultra thick!
 Since I got her on ebay she did not come in her original meet outfit.
 She is instead wearing some Carpatina outfits.

 I waited a long time to get this doll.
 I believe she was retired even before Isabella was retired.
 I waited two years to finally get a beautiful Emma on ebay and not be outbid.
 Her eyes are the most beautiful green and her hair is a perfect natural red color.